-- Introduction of a verification Assessment via Marks and Standards. - Update of the University Plagiarism Policy to encompass other breaches of Academic Integrity. - Ongoing collaboration with other institutions through the National Academic Integrity Network to share experiences and practices in addressing academic integrity issues. - Development of new 'Academic Integrity and Artificial Intelligence' resource space as part of the Assessment & Feedback Hub, which includes staff and student facing resources on academic integrity and a range of resources on artificial intelligence, particularly around ChatGPT and similar technologies. - Facilitation of a Staff Forum on 'Exploring ChatGPT challenges and opportunities' to provide staff with the opportunity to learn more about ChatGPT and similar technologies, discuss ChatGPT with reference to current teaching, learning and assessment practice, contribute to the articulation of practical steps we can take as a university community to address the challenges and embrace the opportunities around this technology, suggest 'where to next' on this important topic.

-• The University already has academic integrity software (Turnitin) that is designed to promote academic integrity and support detection of plagiarism.
-This software is currently being enhanced to support detection of Al-assisted writing, with the updated software due for release in April 2023.
+- Introduction of a verification Assessment via Marks and Standards. - Update of the University Plagiarism Policy to encompass other breaches of Academic Integrity. - Ongoing collaboration with other institutions through the National Academic Integrity Network to share experiences and practices in addressing academic integrity issues. - Development of new 'Academic Integrity and Artificial Intelligence' resource space as part of the Assessment & Feedback Hub, which includes staff and student facing resources on academic integrity and a range of resources on artificial intelligence, particularly around ChatGPT and similar technologies. - Facilitation of a Staff Forum on 'Exploring ChatGPT challenges and opportunities' to provide staff with the opportunity to learn more about ChatGPT and similar technologies, discuss ChatGPT with reference to current teaching, learning and assessment practice, contribute to the articulation of practical steps we can take as a university community to address the challenges and embrace the opportunities around this technology, suggest 'where to next' on this important topic. - The University already has academic integrity software (Turnitin) that is designed to promote academic integrity and support detection of plagiarism.
+This software now includes an AI writing indicator. - As part of the CTL Teaching and Learning fellowships the university has 3 Fellowships awarded on Artificial Intelligence (AI) in Teaching, Learning and Assessment.